The new Spartacus report proposes an alternative to the broken ESA system.

 Beyond the Barriers takes a fresh look at the international evidence for what works and what doesn’t in sickness and disability support systems.
 It is entirely written and researched by disabled people and takes evidence from consultations with over 1,000 people who have experienced ESA.

 It is very easy just to criticise the status quo.
 Beyond the Barriers aims to offer a comprehensive alternative vision for sickness and disability support in the UK.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.